MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 10.12.2022: Admin Settings for swiper and Elevation chart updated with colour options.
 Bug fix in GPX-file parsing for small elevations and in ThumbnailClass for loop mode.

 = 0.13.1 =
 1.11.2022: Swiper Slider added.
 Fotos and Videos are now possible.
-Own development of thumbnail bar with shortocde parameters.
+Own development of thumbnail bar with shortcode parameters.
 No gutenberg or admin settings at the moment.
-            Fsllight box form another plugin from me is used as lightbox for swiper.
+            Fslight box form another plugin from me is used as lightbox for Swiper.
             Webpack dynamic bundling of JS-files, so simplified script loading in WordPress (get out off the dependency hell) 2.11.2022: Test with WP 6.1.
 Works!.
 Minor CSS update.